S-shah93/Project-2-JavaScript-Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## Existing Features
   * ### 5 Playable Options

-    5 playable options are in the game, 2 more than the standard Rock, Paper, Scissor game bringing the total number of possible outcomes from () to ().
-With many more posible outcomes come many more enjoyable moments.
+    5 playable options are in the game, 2 more than the standard Rock, Paper, Scissor game bringing the total number of possible outcomes from (27 combinations) to (199 combinations).
+With many more posible outcomes, come many more enjoyable moments.

     As a fan of the TV show you may be excited to play the game but remembering back when sheldon explained the rules he may of been a bit too fast so if you need some help the rules of the game they are clearly explained below the restart button.
 There is also a default image displayed before the player makes a choice to help explain the rules.